 Day 21 – 23: Onomichi (3 days)

-Onomichi is the small quaint town in Hiroshima Prefecture.
-Known for its temples, cats, and cycling, Onomichi is off the beaten path from the typical Japan trip itinerary.
-But let me tell you, it is one of the best places to experience Japanese culture, and cycling on the country’s best cycle route, Shimanami Kaido.
+Onomichi is a small quaint town in Hiroshima Prefecture.
+Known for its temples, cats, and cycling, Onomichi is off the beaten path from the typical Japan itinerary.
+But let me tell you; it is one of the best places to experience Japanese culture and cycling on the country’s best cycle route, Shimanami Kaido.

 What to do in Onomichi

-For a small town, there is so much to see and do in Onomichi.
-Follow the guided path along the Temple Walk where you can see 25 Buddhist temples along with the hillside town.
+For a small town, there are many things to do in Onomichi.
+Follow the guided path along the Temple Walk, where you can see 25 Buddhist temples along with the hillside town.
 The 2.5km trail also leads you to Tennei-ji Temple and Cat Alley.
-Hike up the hill to Senko-ji Park to see a panoramic view from the Observatory platform.
+Hike up the hill to Senko-ji Park for a panoramic view from the Observatory platform.
 Senko-ji Temple is perched near the top of the mountain as well.

-During your second day in Onomichi, take the train to Okunoshima Island to see an island full of bunnies running around.
+During your second day in Onomichi, take the train to Okunoshima Island to see an island full of bunnies!

-And on the last day in Onomichi, experience one of the best and longest cycle route in Japan.
+And on the last day in Onomichi, experience one of Japan’s best and longest cycle routes.
 The Shimanami Kaido starts in Onomichi and will take you along the 70km journey to Imabari.
 The path connects six islands in the Seto Inland Sea.
 Some of the highlights along the way include Innoshima Bridge, Kosanji Temple and Miraishin no Oka.
 The entire route will take about eight to ten hours to complete.
-You can cycle to halfway to Imabari, and cycle back to Onomichi on the same day.
+You can cycle halfway to Imabari and back to Onomichi on the same day.

 Where to stay in Onomichi

-If you are an avid cyclist, you will want to check out Onomichi U2 as it is a hotel geared for cyclists.
+If you are an avid cyclist, you will want to check out Onomichi U2, as it is a hotel geared for cyclists.
 The hotel is set in an old warehouse, but the interior is designed with minimalistic aesthetics.